 |Quick payback||No warranty|

 |Already in stock: prompt delivery||Quality technical inspection required|

-First of all, you have to be sure your team is well trained to operate all the machinery and tools you have in your shop.
+First, you must be sure your team is well-trained to operate all the machinery and tools you have in your shop.
 Make a quick training session obligatory for all new employees, even those with lots of experience, so everyone properly uses your equipment.

-Another tip is to regularly check how often a piece of equipment was in use to assess its wear and tear and plan preventive maintenance.
-E.g. in Orderry, you can keep tabs on all your company’s assets and plan their load in the Scheduler.
+Another tip is regularly checking how often a piece of equipment was used to assess its wear and tear and plan preventive maintenance.
+E.g., in Orderry, you can keep tabs on all your company’s assets and plan their load in the Scheduler.
 When analyzing your work orders, you’ll see how often your techs used equipment to complete repairs and schedule timely PM works.

 Screenshot of the Resources Tab in Orderry

 Equipping your car repair shop with the necessary tools and machinery requires good planning and research.
 To inform your decision-making, look at what services are in demand in the market, analyze your target audience’s needs, and set your business goals.
-Think not only about purchasing equipment but also the ways to keep it as good as new for as long as possible.
-For this purpose, Orderry offers asset accounting and inventory management features that will help you to prolong your equipment service life.
+Think about purchasing equipment and keeping it as good as new for as long as possible.
+For this purpose, Orderry offers asset accounting and inventory management features that will help prolong your equipment service life.